Kralja Tomislava 7

 When to Adjust Your Plans (Weather Tips)

-Dubrovnik travel is highly seasonal, and timing matters more than many people realize.
+Dubrovnik travel is highly seasonal, and timing matters more than many visitors realize.
+Summer heat, occasional rain, wind, cruise ship crowds, and ferry schedules can all affect your plans.

 If you plan around the weather instead of fighting it, Dubrovnik becomes much more enjoyable.